lapy.Polygon¶

 - points

 np.ndarray Array of shape (n, d) containing coordinates of polygon vertices in order, where d is 2 or 3 for 2D (x, y) or 3D (x, y, z) paths.
-For closed polygons, the last point should not duplicate the first point.
+If the last point duplicates the first point and closed is None, the duplicate endpoint will be removed and the polygon will be marked as closed automatically.

 - closed